 Sovol 3D SV01 – With Direct Drive Extruder

-Sovol 3D is a new company bringing 3D Printers to consumers (find the SV01 on their site).
+Sovol 3D is a new company bringing 3D Printers to consumers (find the SV01 on their site or find it on Amazon).
 What really sets this one apart, is that it is a direct drive extruder setup for FDM Printing.
 This is not something you see a lot on these consumer printers.
 Most are using Bowden type extrusion.
 Direct drive allows you to print more filament types, easier, like very flexible TPU filaments.
 The SV01 is even set up to accept a BL touch for auto bed leveling.
 Retail on the printer is now $299.00 for its regular price.

 I have now put one together and am printing on it.
 This thing is beautiful.
 Largish bed (not quite 300 mm x 300 mm x 300 mm of the CR10, but close).
 Tons of features that refine the 3D Printer.
 I am honestly very impressed with the level of polish this 3D Printer has.
 Currently, it is averaging about 103 Watts during use.
 This is a pretty respectable number compared to other 3D printers.